mageddo/dns-proxy-server/docs/content/3-configuration/_index.en.md

     	This DNS server will be the default server for this machine (default true) -domain string
-    	Domain utilized to solver containers and services hostnames (default "docker") -help
+    	Domain utilized to solver containers and services hostnames (default "docker") -dps-network
+    	Create a bridge network for DPS increasing compatibility -dps-network-auto-connect
+    	Connect all running and new containers to the DPS network, this way you will probably not have resolution issues by acl (implies dps-network=true)
+  -help
     	This message
   -host-machine-hostname string